BinaryGears/KerasDeepFakeDetection/README.md

 # KerasDeepFakeDetection
+This CNN model is based on this paper: https://doi.org/10.1109/ACCESS.2023.3251417
+<br></br>
+I have no affiliation with the authors of the paper linked above, I only used the paper as a guideline.
+<br></br>
+<br></br>
 Link to the archive folder: https://www.kaggle.com/datasets/yihaopuah/deep-fake-images
 <br></br>
 Download the link above, unzip the archive folder, then place in same directory as the Main.py file.